ricky26/sqpnp-rs/README.md

 `sqpnp-rs` is a pure Rust implementation of the SQPnP perspective-n-point algorithm, based on the [C++ implementation](https://github.com/terzakig/sqpnp).

-There is another SQPnP implementation in Rust, [here](https://github.com/powei-lin/sqpnp_simple).

 ## See Also

 There is another pure-Rust implementation of SQPnP, here: